-Enjoy an easy and healthy overnight breakfast recipe when you make Blueberry Crockpot Oatmeal.
+Enjoy an easy and healthy overnight breakfast recipe when making Blueberry Crockpot Oatmeal.
 The whole family will love this slow-cooked oatmeal bursting with blueberries!

 Here's how you make breakfast easy—cook a big batch of overnight Blueberry Oatmeal in your Crockpot!